tisem-digital-marketing/2022-smwa/docs/assessment/presentations.md

 * **Panel Discussion**: approx. 10 mins of Q & A from another group.
 * **Open Discussion**: remaining time.

+!!! tip "Panel Discussion"
+    **Who will be the panel?**

-*Panel Discussion*: For each week, the two teams take turns as panel leading the Q & A.
+    * For each week, the two teams take turns as panel leading the Q & A.
-For example, when Group 1A presents, Group 1B takes the role of the Q & A panel and vice versa.
+    * For example, when Group 1A presents, Group 1B takes the role of the Q & A panel and vice versa.

+    **What should the panel ask?**

+    Potential questions could be based around:

-Questions should be designed around developing a deeper understanding of the material presented, either in terms of marketing/managerial implications or details around the findings presented.
+    * Developing a deeper understanding of the managerial / marketing implications
+    * Details on empirical strategy
+    * Interpretation of results

 ## Groups